rahilshah105/Heineken-Bottle/README.md

 npm run serve
 ```

-Open [http://localhost:8080](http://localhost:8080) in your browser to view.
+Open [http://localhost:8080](http://localhost:8080) in your browser to view

 ---